-In a typical experiment, you may be scanned with just one or a combination of the methods described above.
+In a typical experiment, your child/ ward may be scanned with just one or a combination of the methods described above.
 In some research projects, other body parts such as the lower leg, knee, thigh or ankle may be scanned.
 The researcher will be able to provide you with more details about these scans.
-In those cases, the body part being scanned will be put in the centre of the scanner, so your head might be just outside.
+In those cases, the body part being scanned will be put in the centre of the scanner, so the head might be just outside.

 As far as we know, this procedure poses no direct health risks.
 However, the Department of Health advises that certain people should NOT be scanned.
-Because the scanner magnet is very powerful, it can interfere with heart pacemakers and clips or other metal items which have been implanted into the body by a surgeon, or with body-piercing items.
-If you have had surgery which may have involved the use of metal items you should NOT take part.
+Because the scanner magnet is very powerful, it can interfere with heart pacemakers and clips or other metal items which have been implanted into the body by a surgeon, or with bodypiercing items.
+If your child/ ward has had surgery which may have involved the use of metal items it should NOT take part.
 Note that only ferro-magnetic materials (e.g. steel) are likely to cause significant problems.
-Thus normal dental amalgam fillings do not prohibit you from being scanned, though a dental plate which contained metal would do so, and you would be asked to remove it.
-You will be asked to remove metal from your pockets (coins, keys), remove articles of clothing which have metal fasteners (belts, bras, etc), as well as most jewellery.
+Thus normal dental amalgam fillings do not prohibit your child/ ward from being scanned, though a dental plate which contained metal would do so, and your child/ ward would be asked to remove it.
+Your child/ ward will be asked to remove metal from his/ her pockets (coins, keys), remove articles of clothing which have metal fasteners (belts, bras, etc), as well as most jewellery.
 Alternative clothing will be provided as necessary.
 Watches and credit cards should not be taken into the scanner since it can interfere with their operation.
-You will be asked to complete a questionnaire (the Initial Screening Form) which asks about these and other matters to determine whether it is safe for you to be scanned.
-In addition, you are asked to give the name and address of your Family Doctor.
+Together with your child/ ward you will be asked to complete a questionnaire (the Initial Screening Form) which asks about these and other matters to determine whether it is safe for your child/ ward to be scanned.
+In addition, you are asked to give the name and address of your child's/ ward's Family Doctor.
 This is because there is a very small chance that the scan could reveal something which required investigation by a doctor.
-If that happened, we would seek advice from a specialist, using anonymised data, whether or not a follow-up is suggested, and if so, contact your doctor directly.
-By signing the consent form, you authorise us to do this.
-You will also be asked to complete a second, shorter, screening form immediately before the scan.
+If that happened, we would seek advice from a specialist, using anonymised data, whether or not a follow-up is suggested, and if so, contact your child's/ ward's doctor directly.
+By signing the consent form, you and your child/ ward authorise us to do this.
+You and your child/ ward will also be asked to complete a second, shorter, screening form immediately before the scan.
+Finally, we might be asking your child some confidential health questions in your absence as it is very important that your child/ ward feels able to answer honestly.